 - Address a well-being need caused by COVID-19;

-- Serve one or more vulnerable groups such as seniors, persons with disabilities, veterans, newcomers, refugees, women, children and youth, LGBTQ2 people, Indigenous people and racialized people, such as Black Canadians and others.
+- Serve one or more vulnerable groups such as newcomers, refugees, women & girls, official language minority communities, LGBTQ2 people, Indigenous people and racialized people such as Black Canadian, Chinese and South Asian and others.

 - Will be completed before March 31, 2021.

 - Organizations who submitted applications in the first round are welcome to re-apply.